My Last Supper poem on Diana Butler Bass

 Ah, hope.
 I’ve been turning over in my mind what it means to nurture hope in a world which seems increasingly unstable in climate and economics and culture.
 I’ve settled, for now, on making a distiction between hope and optimism.
 So, for me, I’m thinking of optimism as an opinion that things will work out.
 Something tied to outcomes.
 I see hope as a stance, an attitude of the heart and spirit, that it’s always worth looking for what brings life, for what is good.
 It does not require us to be naive about the dangers and difficulties around and within us.
 We are called to be as wise as serpents, and as gentle as doves – Matthew’s gospel.

 Nonetheless, it’s worth working as if the world-as-it-could/should-be is here, emerging amongst us, small as the signs and growth may be.
-Not a glib avoidance strategy that it’s all fine, really, it’s all going to be fine…. but as a deliberate and courageous stance, holding on to a vision of how things could be.
+Not a glib avoidance strategy that it’s all fine, really, it’s all going to be fine…. but as a deliberate and courageous stance.
+I remember being very struck, on reading the Gospels at school as a teenager, with how the message I heard was about how the Kingdon of God was already here, or close at hand, or within and among us – a real and emerging presence, despite the very real difficulties.
 With the cost of living crisis bringing fear and hardship, and with the climate noticiably more unstable, we need courageous hope that’s prepared to work to refashion things around us in defiance of what we see.
 There is real power in such acts.

-The picture of the bulbs and the bookmark at the top of this post relates to an action I took with some friends in our local high street to coincide with last year’s COP.
+The picture of the bulbs and the bookmark at the top of this post relates to an action I took with some friends in our local high street to coincide with COP 26.
 We handed out bulbs and bookmarks, and encouraged people to think about ways they could plant hope.
 You can read more about that here.
+My last post shares a sliver of a project which is coincing with this year’s conference.

 Little Free Pantry at St Andrew’s Church, Melton